bennett-nguyen/marlb/README.md

 <br>
 ![image](https://user-images.githubusercontent.com/83117848/146194381-b44b5e80-d544-4b97-99f6-5cd48bc3c037.png)
 <br>
-You'll also notice that the 3rd D note on the 3rd line is higher than other D's notes; to deal with that, increase the pitch level by 2 for that note then decrease it after that like this:
+You'll also notice that the 3rd D note on the 3rd line is higher than other D's; to deal with that, increase the pitch level by 2 for that note then decrease it after that like this:
 <br>
 ![image](https://user-images.githubusercontent.com/83117848/146194988-243c9a19-5add-41bb-ba16-bd0c54bfb2da.png)
 <br>